-Dr. Oghalai is chair of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.
+Dr. Oghalai is an otolaryngologist at Keck Medicine of USC and chair of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.

 Science fueled his youth.